 Singer Sinéad O’Connor was not of this world.
 She was an ethereal talent and fearless activist who existed beyond the margins of respectability and societal expectation.
 When she died last week at 56, she left behind an artistic and political legacy of struggle and courage against oppression and for the voices of the impoverished, abused, and forgotten people of the world.

 Lana Del Rey’s American dream

-Two of America’s best songwriters released new albums during the COVID-19 pandemic.
-The first was Bob Dylan’s Rough and Rowdy Ways, a deep-dive into the sickness of American society.
+Two of America’s best songwriters released new albums during the pandemic.
+The first was Bob Dylan’s Rough and Rowdy Ways.
 The second is Lana Del Rey’s Chemtrails Over the Country Club.
-Over eleven new songs and one cover, Del Rey presents a starkly different image of America and what it means to exist, navigate, and create in these difficult and confusing times.
+Over eleven new songs and one cover, Del Rey presents a starkly different image of America and what it means to exist, navigate, and create in these confusing times.

 Resisting education cuts in Alberta: Drawing on recent historical examples

 If austerity is to be fought, we need to look at the recent history of labour and student organizing to identify some high points of resistance.
 History does not necessarily repeat itself, but it does provide lessons that point towards the possibility of alternatives and the belief that another way is possible, even if movements in the past failed to achieve it.